 This week we’re tackling the doozy of a disease called Lyme, the most prevalent tick-borne infection in the northern hemisphere.
 Tune in to hear us navigate the complicated biology of Borrelia burgdoferi, delve into the ancient history of the disease (ice mummy? yes, please!), and trace the tangled ecological web woven by the spirochete, its vector, and its hosts.
 And to round out this delicious blood-meal of an episode, we are joined by the one-and-only hunter of ticks, ecologist of disease, and PhD advisor of Erins, Dr. Brian Allan!
 Not only does Brian shine some light on the current innovative research on Lyme disease ecology, but he also details his own experience with the disease.
 This episode is as full as a tick with information about Lyme disease, making it one you’re not going to want to miss.

 An occasional theme here on “The Switchel Philosopher” blog is: How do we learn about the world around us?
 How do we find information we can trust?
-(See posts in the Knowledge category especially this and this.)
+(See posts with the News and Media tag, especially this and this.)
 So far as I can tell, the information in “This Podcast Will Kill You” is trustworthy.
 Each episode on the website includes references if you are interested in their sources, or in further research.
 I also found the presentations to be engaging and accessible for a non-scientist.

 The homepage for “This Podcast Will Kill You” (image above) says: